 An ITU applicant should consider an insurance extension when the following conditions exist:

-- There is a risk that your original specimens might be rejected by the examining attorney;
+- A higher risk of your original specimens being rejected by the examining attorney (e.g., few specimens);

-- You have no backup specimens in use during the relevant timeframe; and
+- No backup specimens that were in use prior to the use deadline; and

-- You are quickly approaching the expiration of the current 6-month period (i.e., less than 1 month away).
+- Current 6-month use deadline quickly approaching (i.e., less than 1 month away).

 Of the three conditions above, the first is the biggest variable because you won’t know whether the specimens are ultimately acceptable until you hear back from the USPTO.
 Notice that all three factors should exist in order to justify an extension request.
 For example, if you have several backup specimens already in use during the pertinent time period, then there may be no need for the “insurance” of extra time.

-Also, if you’re filing the Statement of Use relatively early in the 6-month period, then you may have enough time within that same 6-month period to:
+Filing the Statement of Use relatively early in the 6-month period may give you may more time within that same 6-month period to: